 What are the requirements for a podcast to be approved by Apple Podcasts?

 Before submitting your podcast, do a quick check to make sure you have all of these elements crossed off:

 - Your podcast artwork must be formatted as a square JPG or PNG image, and at least 1400 x 1400 to 3000 x 3000 in size in RGB color space.
 We recommend a 1400 x 1400 JPG image.
 Remember to design your podcast graphic for scalability.
 That way, even if your cover art is scaled down or blown up, any text is still legible.
 Start by creating your artwork with the smallest size first, like 125 x 125 or 55 x 55.
 If it still looks good and you can clearly make out what’s there, it’s perfect!

 - Your podcast should not break any copyright or trademark protection rules.
 Any artwork you utilize to market your podcast will have to be either your original work or be licensed for use from the creator/copyright owner.
 If you’re not artistically inclined, you can browse sites like Creative Market, where you can license a ready-made graphic, or Dribbble, where you can source and artist to make a custom graphic for you.
 As with any work-for-hire, you will want to be sure that your agreement with the designer or artist gives you full rights to register the copyright for the art.

-- Your RSS Feed must be publicly accessible.
+- If you’re submitting with an RSS feed, you need to make sure it’s publicly accessible.
 Password protected feeds are not accepted by iTunes.

 - Choose a unique title for your podcast to avoid your show from being confused with others.
 The best podcast names engage your audience, educate them on the purpose of your podcast, and encourage them to keep listening.
 One of our favorite podcasts, The Morning Toast, follows these principles in their own title.
 As a daily morning news show, the title implies that listeners can tune in in the morning and can also expect a new episode everyday.